×

 The National Psoriasis Foundation advises using lotions with aloe vera concentrations of up to 0.5%.
 These creams can be used up to three times daily.

-Wrap your skin
+Wrap your Skin

 At night, apply lotion to your skin and wrap it in plastic.
 Next, put on a layer of restrictive clothes, such as gloves or socks.
-The idea is to let your skin absorb the moisturiser and seal it in as you sleep.
+The idea is to let your skin absorb the moisturizer and seal it in as you sleep.

-Meditation and yoga
+Meditation and Yoga

 Reduce your stress levels to get rid of your symptoms.
-You can cope with your psoriasis by practising meditation.
+You can cope with your psoriasis by practicing meditation.
 Yoga is particularly beneficial for people living with psoriatic arthritis since it reduces joint discomfort and increases the range of motion.

-Sun and the sunscreen
+Sun and the Sunscreen

 Take some time to enjoy nature.
 UVB radiation from the sun can aid in the treatment of psoriasis.
 Use sunscreen on areas without psoriasis and limit your exposure to 5 or 10 minutes daily.
 Your risk of skin cancer can increase if you spend too much time in the sun.